Communicating your messages to colleagues across the University

 Before sending your message for publishing, make sure you have read and followed all the relevant guidance:

-We will schedule your piece as requested, dependent on demand.
+All announcements remain live on the homepage for two working days and we will schedule your piece as requested, dependent on demand.

 Please note only new announcements appear on the Staff Homepage.

 Featuring your message in University Update email

 University Update email is sent to all staff every Friday.
 It brings together items published on the Staff Homepage over the previous week.

 If you would like your message to appear only in University Update, complete the simple form by 12pm (midday) on the Thursday beforehand including:

 - the title of your announcement (no more than 60 characters)